History of AMHS

 In 1963 the Division of Marine Transportation was formally established, founding the Alaska Marine Highway System, three ships were added to the fleet and five communities gained service.
-The MV Chilkat was joined by the MV Malaspina, MV Taku and MV Matanuska and ferry service extended to Ketchikan, Petersburg, Sitka, Wrangell, and Prince Rupert, BC.
-In January, MV Malaspina was brought online with primary routes in Southeast, followed by MV Taku in April and MV Matanuska in June.
-This increased service gave Alaskans access to goods and services of neighboring communities and the Canadian connection provided a link to the railroad and highway.
+The MV Chilkat was joined by the MV Malaspina, MV Taku and MV Matanuska and service extended to Ketchikan, Petersburg, Sitka, Wrangell, and Prince Rupert, BC.
+In January, MV Malaspina was brought online with routes in Southeast, followed by MV Taku in April and MV Matanuska in June.
+This increase gave Alaskans access to neighboring communities and the Canadian connection provided a link to the railroad and highway.

 First Port Calls (+)

 First Port Calls (-)